marcmoy/AStarVisualizer/README.md

 ![preview](preview.gif)

 ###Background
-The A* algorithm utilizes heuristic and movement values to determine the best path.
+The A* algorithm utilizes heuristic and movement values to determine the shortest path.